 - Dried fruits

-Dried fruits, such as prunes, raisins, apricot, figs, and dates, are nutrient-dense foods that can provide a significant amount of iron.
+Dried fruits, such as prunes, raisins, apricots, figs, and dates, are nutrient-dense foods that can provide a significant amount of iron.
 Children between two and eight years need around 1 to 2 cups of fruits in a day (15).
 You may add half a cup of dried fruits to your child’s daily diet (equivalent to one cup of fruits) to provide them with sufficient amounts of iron.

 - Soy foods